bpaskin/tWASScripts/README.md

 # changeLDAPUseridPw.py
 This will change the userid and password for a standalone LDAP given different environments.
 Once changed, the soap.client.props are also updated to refelct the new userid and password.

+# UpdateSDKandJVMProp
+Shell and Jython script.
+Finds tWAS instance and updates the profiles and servers to use the Java 1.8 Bundled with tWAS and then goes into each profile with wsadmin and adds a JVM customer property, if not already there.